ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 # Interaction Models {#interaction-models}

-The following subsections introduce and illustrate the interaction models:
+This document describes three interaction models for Remote Attestation:

-1. Challenge/Response Remote Attestation
+1. Challenge/Response ({{challenge-response}}),
-2. Uni-Directional Remote Attestation
+2. Unidirectional ({{unidirectional}}), and
-3. Streaming Remote Attestation
+3. Streaming ({{streaming}}).

-Each section starts with a sequence diagram illustrating the interactions between Attester and Verifier.
+Each section starts with a sequence diagram illustrating the interactions between the involved roles: Attester, Verifier and, optionally, a Relying Party.
-While the presented interaction models focus on the conveyance of Evidence, the intention of this document is in support of future work that applies the presented models to the conveyance of other Conceptual Messages, namely Attestation Results, Endorsements, Reference Values, or Appraisal Policies.
+The presented interaction models focus on the conveyance of Evidence and Attestation Results.
+The same interaction models may apply to the conveyance of other Conceptual Messages (Endorsements, Reference Values, or Appraisal Policies) with other roles involved.
+However, that is out of scope for the present document.

-All interaction models have a strong focus on the use of a handle to incorporate a type of proof of freshness and to prevent replay attacks.
+All interaction models have a strong focus on the use of a Handle to incorporate a proof of freshness and to prevent replay attacks.
-The way these handles are processed is the most prominent difference between the three interaction models.
+The way the Handle is processed is the most prominent difference between the three interaction models.

-## Challenge/Response Remote Attestation
+## Challenge/Response Remote Attestation {#challenge-response}

 ~~~~ aasvg
 .----------.                                                .----------.